Sawndip: Modern era (20th–21st centuries)

-Whilst after the introduction of an official alphabet-based script in 1957, Sawndip have seldom been used in some formal domains such as newspapers, laws and official documents, they continue to be used in less formal domains such as writing songs, and personal notes and messages.
+While after the introduction of an official alphabet-based script in 1957, Sawndip have seldom been used in some formal domains such as newspapers, laws and official documents, they continue to be used in less formal domains such as writing songs, and personal notes and messages.

-After the Chinese Revolution in 1949, even communist revolutionary propaganda was written using sawndip.
+After the Chinese Communist Revolution in 1949, communist revolutionary propaganda was written using sawndip.
 In 1957 an official romanized Zhuang script was introduced.
 However, there are major phonetic and lexical differences between Zhuang dialects, and the Latin-based system is based on the Wuming dialect.
 Because of this and other reasons, there still are many Zhuang speakers that prefer to write Zhuang using sawndip.
 Even though it is not the official script at grassroots level various departments have continued to use Sawndip on occasions to get their message across.
 Coming into the 21st century, Sawndip understanding and usage of Sawndip remains significant: of those surveyed in two dialect areas, just over one third said that they understood Sawndip, and about one in ten that they use Sawndip in most domains.
 These rates are approximately twice those for the romanized script: with only one-sixth saying they understood it, and only one in twenty saying they used it in most domains.